 Square Footage/Physical Description: Spring and shoreline restoration and protection utilizing geotextile bags and other non-structural techniques.
-Project also enhances public access opposite the spring to protect the spring and the Econfina Creek shoreline, engineering design and permitting underway.
+Project also enhances public access opposite the spring to protect the spring and the Econfina Creek shoreline.
+Engineering design and permitting was completed in September 2016.
+Construction was substantially completed in December 2017.